MaxBasev/bare-minimum-hero/README.md

 These don't improve your life in any tangible way.
 But then again, neither does doom-scrolling, and you still do that.

+## 📸 Shareable Moments

+After you get your daily validation, you can download a beautiful shareable image.

+Why?
+Because sometimes doing just one thing deserves to be commemorated.
+And if you share it on social media, we get more users.
+Win-win.

+Features:
+- One-click image generation
+- Beautiful quotes on a clean background
+- Easy to download PNG format
+- Perfect for low-key bragging about simply surviving

+No one needs to know that all you did was answer one email.
+Let them think you're thriving.

 ## 🔧 Installation